Elias Tolentino

-Elias B. Tolentino Jr. (November 5, 1942 – November 19, 2017) was a Filipino basketball player who competed in the 1968 Summer Olympics.
+Elias Viray Tolentino Jr. (November 5, 1942 – November 19, 2017) was a Filipino basketball player who competed in the 1968 Summer Olympics.
+He also served as councilor in the lone district of Makati from 1988 to 1995 and in the city's 2nd district from 1995 to 1998 and again from 2001 to 2010.

+He was also known as "The Mikado Man" because he became a product endorser for the Mikado noodle.

 Playing career

 Elias was a five-time national player and one of the major faces in Philippine basketball in the 1960s and early 1970s.
 Tolentino played with champion teams in his junior to senior years.
-He was a proud player of the Jose Rizal College junior squad from 1958-1959 that took the NCAA juniors basketball crown.
-He went on to try his mettle with the JRC Heavy Bombers in 1960 where his team lost to Freddie Webb and the Letran Knights for the NCAA seniors title in 1960.
+He was a proud player of the Jose Rizal College junior squad in 1959 that took the NCAA juniors basketball crown.
+He went on to try his mettle with the JRC Heavy Bombers in 1960 where his team lost to Freddie Webb and the Letran Knights for the NCAA seniors title.

-Tolentino played for Crispa Redmanizers in the MICAA for the 1961-62 season as Crispa won a title in 1962.
+Tolentino played for Crispa Redmanizers in the MICAA for the 1961–62 season as Crispa won a title in 1962.
 From 1963 to 1974, he figured in another champion squad - the YCO Painters.
-His first and most illustrious stint with the Philippine National team was in 1963.
-The RP squad came home triumphant in defending its ABC crown in Taipei.
-He was also a member of the Philippine team that played in Yokohama, Japan for the 1964 Tokyo Olympic Games qualifying tournament.
+His first and most illustrious stint with the Philippine national team was in 1963, where the RP squad came home triumphant in defending its ABC crown in Taipei.
+He was also a member of the Philippine team that played in Yokohama, Japan for the 1964 pre-Olympic basketball tournament.
 He was again a member of the 1968 Mexico Olympic squad of the country and the Bangkok ABC in 1969.
 Tolentino's fifth and last stint with the national team was in the 1970 Asian Invitational basketball conference in Manila.

 The ex-Olympian would play in the Philippine Basketball Association for Toyota in 1976 and Seven-Up in 1977.